tud-sumo/docs/docs/index.md

 ## Latest Version

-The Latest version of TUD-SUMO is _v3.3.1_, and was released on 26/02/2025.
+The Latest version of TUD-SUMO is _v3.3.2_, and was released on 10/03/2026.
 All previous versions and their change notes can be found on [GitHub](https://github.com/DAIMoNDLab/tud-sumo/releases) or [PyPI](https://pypi.org/project/tud-sumo/#history).
 This documentation was last updated on {{ git.date.strftime("%d/%m/%Y") }}.

-The most recent change notes are:
+The change notes for v3.3.1 and v3.3.2 are:

-### Floating Car Data, Closing Roads & Fixes
+### Floating Car Data, Closing Roads & Fixes (v3.3.1)

   - Added `Simulation.[open|close]_road()` to indefinitely open/close road.
   - Added `Simulation.save_fc_data()` to save all floating car data (vehicle position & speed).